CraftersOne/PlayerDeathCoords/README.md

 Initially designed for the Crafters.one SMP server.

 # Features
-- Send webhook messages to Discord (Totems & Deats)
+- Send webhook messages to Discord (Totems & Deaths)
  - Broadcast totem usage to the server's chat
  - Privately display the coords where a user died to that user
  - Custom prefix, changable within the config.